-Reporting and Feedback Over the course of the school year you will have the opportunity to meet your child's teacher to talk about his or her progress.
-These meetings are also a chance for you to ask questions, and tell your child's teacher about his or her life outside school
+Reporting and Feedback

+Over the course of the school year you will have the opportunity to meet your child's teacher to talk about his or her progress.
+These meetings are also a chance for you to ask questions, and tell your child's teacher about his or her life outside school.

-You can bring your child with you to these meetings.
-Teachers encourage the children to come along and join in the discussion about their progress at school.
+You are asked to bring your child with you to these meetings.
+Teachers encourage the children to join in the discussion about their progress at school.
 At the end of each term, you will be sent a report that details your child's progress and attitude to learning.
-You can always see your child's form tutor if you have any concerns about their life at school.
-It can be difficult for teachers to make time at the beginning and end of the day as they need to ensure pupil safety without distraction from individual parents.
-You can phone the school to make an appointment or email the Enquiries account.
+You can always see your child's Head of Key Stage if you have any concerns about their life at school.
+Parents also have access to the My Child at School App which provides families with information about a student's attendance, conduct, progress and timetable.